devfake/flox/README.md

 `Upcoming` will display new movies which will be released soon.
 TMDb do not yet support regional queries but this is coming soon.

+### Calendar

+The `Calendar` will show you a simple calendar for your episodes and movies (items from the watchlist have a small eye icon next to the title).
+If you click on a item, flox will redirect you to the subpage of this item.
+The calendar will be expanded in the future.

+Movies and tv shows have different colors for better differentiation.
+You can also use the arrow keys to jump months forward or backward.

 ### Update

 For each update i will make an extra [release](https://github.com/devfake/flox/releases).